1. Click to Chat with wa.me link

 4. Now copy and paste this link in a browser to open the contact chat in WhatsApp app.

 By adding buttons on your website with this wa.me hyperlink behind it, getting in touch with your customer care agents via WhatsApp is easy as can be.
 Want to further lower the threshold toward starting a conversation?
 Consider adding a pre-filled text for the customer, simply by adding another string to the URL.

 1. Use https://wa.me/<whatsappphonenumber>/?text= urlencodedtext

 2. In this string, ‘whatsappphonenumber’ is a full phone number in international format and the string ‘URL-encodedtext’ is the URL-encoded pre-filled message.

 Besides adding a button with a wa.me link behind it, there’s another user friendly way to get a conversation started on WhatsApp.
 This is the QR code.
 The QR code is quickly growing in popularity.
 Consumers have become accustomed to using the QR code, and mobile phones are equipped to enable easy scanning of QR codes.
 OK, back to WhatsApp.

-One of the ways to promote use of your WhatsApp channel is to add the WhatsApp channel to your website chat on your website and web shop.
+One of the ways to promote the use of your WhatsApp channel is to add the WhatsApp channel to your website live chat.
 This change is not only the most visible one, but also the easiest one to implement.
 Why?
 Because we offer a ready to use HTML-code you can add to any website.
 With this code, your customers will have 3 ways to get started with WhatsApp.

 How to use the QR code